Philly Restaurants for a Romantic Date Night

 Amada has been the go-to tapas restaurant in Old City for over 15 years.
 With dark wood, luxe curtains, and wine barrel décor, it’s a great spot whether you’re celebrating an anniversary or going on a first date.

-Portions here are small, so order lots of different dishes to sample with your date.
+Portions here are small (they’re tapas, after all), so order lots of different dishes to sample with your date.
 Let the pitchers of sangria flow while you try the flash fried peppers known as pimientos de padron, the platters of cured meat and cheese, and the lamb meatballs (alblondigas).
 Just make sure to bring a mint if you plan to try the sizzling garlic shrimp (you should!).

 Charlie was a sinner.